-St. John the Evangelist School's administration regularly attends emergency preparedness training and seminars presented by Montgomery County and the Archdiocese of Washington's Catholic Schools Office.
+St. John the Evangelist School's administration regularly attends emergency preparedness training and seminars presented by Montgomery County and the Catholic Schools Office.
 If new emergency guidelines are recommended, an emergency response team from the school will attend training.

 SAFETY PROCEDURES